shruti-1007/2D-Visualization/README.md

 # 2D-Visualization
 ## Project Overview
-This project is a simple 2D data visualization dashboard built using C++ and the graphics.h library.
-It allows users to create various types of data visualizations including bar charts, pie charts, line graphs, scatter plots, and Bezier curves.
-The application processes user input data and renders graphical representations through a menu-driven interface.
+As a part of our Computer Graphics project, we have developed a simple 2D data visualization dashboard using C++ and the graphics.h library.
+This application allows users to create various types of data visualizations, including bar charts, pie charts, line graphs, scatter plots, and Bezier curves.
+The system processes user input data and generates graphical representations through a menu-driven interface, making data visualization intuitive and interactive.

 ### Main Program Flow
 ```